fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
-### Llt function (lexical less)
+### Llt function (lexical less than)

-Lexically compare the order of two character sequences being less.
+Lexically compare the order of two character sequences being less than.

 #### Description